Product Name CLOSE

 Aircraft:

-The AOPA Basic Aerobatic Certificate is conducted in the Bulldog or the Chipmunk.
+The AOPA Basic Aerobatic Certificate is conducted in the T67 Firefly.
 We do not offer this course in the Extra300 as it is not a good basic aerobatics teaching aeroplane; it does not teach you about energy management and therefore potentially develops bad habits for aerobatics in standard aerobatic aircraft.
-If you wish to fly the course in the Chipmunk, but have no tailwheel experience, we would recommend that you combine it with a Tailwheel Conversion.

 It is always possible to do a couple of trips in the Extra300 at the END of any of our courses if you would like.
 You will then appreciate more fully this amazing aircraft!
 Flights in the Extra300 can usually be decided upon once you have started your course.